Origins of Black History Month

 The first Black History Month was celebrated in February 1970 at Kent State University.
 It was proposed by Black educators and students there in 1969.
 Over the next few years, Black History Month gained popularity nationwide as an opportunity to honor the achievements of Black Americans.
 In 1976, President Gerald Ford officially recognized Black History Month during the U.S. Bicentennial.
 He encouraged honoring the often overlooked accomplishments of Black Americans throughout history.
 From there we have been able to see the evolution of celebrations, achievements and traditions that honor the stories and experiences of the Black community.

--- Dashawn Austin, Coordinator of Multicultural Initiatives, Syracuse University
+-- Dashawn Austin, Former Coordinator of Multicultural Initiatives, Syracuse University

 Please take some time and explore the amazing physical display in the Featured Collections section of Bird Library, 1st Floor, and browse even more titles in the digital display.
-Tell a friend to tell a friend and if you feel compelled read one of the books.
-To celebrate Black History Month feel free to check out a bunch of events hosted throughout February.
+Enjoy the wide array of titles and subjects to browse!

 No book, or the display as a whole, represents opinions or positions of the Syracuse University Libraries.